outaagunga/documentation/strategy-forex.md

    * Volatility filter passes if:
           BBWidth is expanding (Normalized BBWidth > Normalized BBWidth[1]) AND the Leading Band distance from Middle Band increased by at least 0.5 × ATR compared to the previous bar, while the Trailing Band contraction is less than 0.5 × ATR
    * BBWidth is considered flat if: abs(Normalized BBWidth − Normalized BBWidth[1]) ≤ ε   where:
-          ε = small threshold (e.g 0.1 × ATR or percentage of Normalized BBWidth)
+          ε = small unitless threshold expressed as a percentage of Normalized BBWidth (e.g. 5–10%)

 3. **Price Location**